IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_provider_gateway.html.markdown

 ## Attribute reference
-Review the output parameters that you can access after your resource is created.
+In addition to all argument reference list, you can access the following attribute references after your resource is created.

 - `bgp_asn` - (String) The IBM BGP ASN.
 - `bgp_status` - (String) The gateway BGP status.